daisvke/Arachnida/README.md

 python3 spider.py "https://42.fr/le-campus-de-paris/diplome-informatique/expert-en-architecture-informatique" -r -l 1 -s "42" -o
 ```

 ## Scorpion

 ### Description
-This program receive image files as parameters and parse them for EXIF and other metadata, displaying them on the screen.<br />
+This is the CLI for Scorpion.
+This program receives image files as parameters and parses them for EXIF and other metadata, displaying the information on the terminal.<br />
-It displays basic attributes such as the creation date, as well as EXIF data.
+It displays basic attributes such as the creation date, as well as EXIF, or PNG data.

 ### Usage